Sunday, December 22, 2024

-From Denial To Acceptance: Hollywood's Relationship To 9/11
+From Denial To Acceptance: Hollywood And 9/11

 There are certain pivot points in history after which nothing is ever the same again.
 The terrorist attacks on September 11, 2001 fifteen years ago is one.
 Four coordinated hijackings by terrorists affiliated with the Islamic fundamentalist group Al-Qaeda that took the life of 2,996 people, the event remains the worst terrorist attack in history and has left a scar on the American psyche that may never heal.